NO2ID: Organisation

 NO2ID is a UK-wide membership organisation, supported by subscriptions, donations and some grant funding, mainly from the Joseph Rowntree Reform Trust Ltd. It has established and supports national and regional groups across the UK, one of the first being NO2ID Scotland, as well as a network of action-oriented local groups staffed entirely by volunteers.

+Mark Littlewood, on sabbatical from Liberty, became its chief spokesman and chairman.

 NO2ID grew rapidly during the initial Parliamentary battle against the UK ID cards legislation which, after the first Bill fell having failed to be passed before the general election in May 2005, was re-introduced and passed as the Identity Cards Act 2006 in March 2006.
 At that point, NO2ID had around 30,000 registered supporters and a network of around 100 other supportive organisations.
 A partial list of those organisations declaring public support can be found on the NO2ID website.

 As of December 2008, NO2ID had some 60,000 registered supporters and active groups in most major cities and many towns across the UK.

+NO2ID became a Company limited by guarantee on 5 May 2009.

+NO2ID's original website became inactive in May 2024.